Director of Travel & Tourism

 Visitor Relations Coordinator (Corolla)

 Provides customer service to visitors at the Moyock Welcome Center and Currituck Outer Banks Visitor Center (Corolla).
-Assists in the development of information programs and promotes attributes of the area.
+Assists in the development of information programs and promote attributes of the area.
 Tracks fulfillment of all mail, phone, and internet inquiries.

 Sales & Marketing Associate